The year 2017

 And—the recent trip back to our roots in New England.
 Beautiful, quaint New England.

 Driving through the picturesque green mountains of Vermont, the writing on the wall had hit me when stepping into a rest area.
 This never bothered me before—before having a child.
-Pictures of Vietnam were displayed all over one side of the room.
+Pictures of Vietnam are displayed all over one side of the room.
 A woman walked up to wide-eyed children—including Tyler and a young girl next to him—asking them if they plan to “join the army.”

 America’s Hunger Games played out on our highways justified with federal money.
 Scaring kids with the glorification of our violent culture.

-How tender traveling through this tainted time machine with my own precious child, images of my privileged cherry-blossomed childhood flashing before my eyes:
+How tender traveling through this time machine with my own precious child, images of my privileged cherry-blossomed childhood flashing before my eyes:

 At my family’s fun cottages on the lake in NH—running on the beach, riding on our three boats, snow skiing and trips to Disney.
 The song “It’s a small world” flowing through my mind.
 All while our spurious little Vietnam adventure raged behind the curtain, shielding me from a cruel political reality.